Asian Ground Beef and Rice (Easy + One Pan!)

-This quick and easy Asian Ground Beef and Rice recipe requires a simple list of real ingredients, only one pan, and under 30 minutes from start to finish!
+Asian Ground Beef and Rice is one of the quickest and easiest Asian ground beef recipes, requiring a simple list of real ingredients, only one pan, and under 30 minutes from start to finish.
+If you’re searching for tasty ground beef and rice recipes, look no further!

 I've mentioned it before but, like any good child of the 80s, I ate my fair share of Hamburger Helper growing up (and I was actually quite fond of it).
 Now as a busy (read: tired) mama, I can certainly appreciate the convenience of these simple ground beef and rice recipes: